 - basic health programs, like a fitness walking program

 Since the primary mode of transportation in Heartside is walking, once a month LaGrave Avenue Christian Reformed Church provides a place to meet clients in a relaxed setting and do a foot spa.

-“Working in the Heartside neighborhood gives new meaning to created in the image of God’ and bearing his image” says Suzan Couzens, the nursing faculty member who works in Heartside.
+“Working in the Heartside neighborhood sheds new light on what it means to be image bearers of Christ," says Lauren Schuitema, the nursing faculty member who works in Heartside.
 As students interact with people different than themselves they are able to gain confidence in their conversation skills, and barriers between nurses and patients come down.